 How do I start preparing for IELTS?

 Hey!
 Many students feel confused when they start preparing for IELTS.
 With so much information online, it can be really hard to know how or where to begin to get the best results.
-In this post, I want to give you a simple step-by-step guide to starting your preparation for IELTS that is based on my experience as an ex-examiner.
+In this post, I want to give you a simple step-by-step guide to starting your preparation for IELTS that is based on my 15 years’ experience teaching the exam to students all over the world.

 1. Check that you are ready to start preparing for IELTS